There's a very thin line between tough management and straight up harassment.

 - The cost of bullying to a company in terms of stress, anxiety, absenteeism, and turnover is huge.
 As an employee of the company it is your right to demand a safe environment and as a part of it--- it’s your job to establish it.

-- Implement Your Safe Hub in your organization, a special communication channel that protects employees with the power of anonymity.
+- Implement Your Safe Hub in your organization.
+It's a secure communication channel that protects employees with the power of anonymity.